urcsc170/2019-spring-csc170/lab16-mobile-design/instructions.md

      }
      ```

    - Take a look at your *homepage*.
-At small widths you'll probably need to un-do the side-by-side positioning of the elements in your "hero" element; say you need to add a breakpoint at 650px (again, yours will probably be different!) you would write in your **styles.css** file something like this:
+At small widths you'll probably need to un-do the side-by-side positioning of the elements in your "hero" element; say you need to add a breakpoint at 650px (again, yours will probably be different!) you would write in your **home.css** file something like this:

      ```css
      @media (max-width: 650px) {